yubing744/sui/examples/coupons/README.md

 usually **missed** however is:
 - a strong incentive for users to tolerate the time-consuming process of understanding the technical details before they use it
 - a "try me first for free" principle
-- users cannot use an account if it's not already topped up with a minimum amount of coins (required to pay for gas)
+- accounts can be used if not already topped up with a minimum coin balance (required to pay for gas)
-- addresses are not actually visible on-chain before a first transaction occurs (so they miss the feeling of real ownership)
+- addresses are not visible on-chain before the first transaction occurs (so users miss the feeling of real ownership)
-- in some NFT air-dropping solutions, such as lazy minting, the assets are not available on the blockchain explorers and thus, the users are locked in show-casing platforms.
+- in some NFT airdrop solutions, such as lazy minting, the assets are not available on the blockchain explorers and thus, creators are locked in show-casing platforms
-- layer-2 minting and related flows are very complex terms for the average user to digest
+- layer-2 minting, fraud proofs, zero knowledge proofs and oracles are complex terms for the average user to digest
-- many of the above issues exist because in many blockchains transactions are either expensive or very slow to allow for massive user on-boarding campaigns (i.e., giving away assets).
+- most of the above issues exist because in many blockchains transactions are either expensive or very slow to allow for massive user on-boarding campaigns (i.e., giving away assets).

 ## The Sui Coupon protocol
-Sui has unique features by design; it can almost scale indefinitely, offer record numbers in transaction speed and latency, thus reducing the per-transaction cost, and provide batching which allows for blazing fast air-dropping, directly to layer-1 and not externally.
+Sui has unique features by design; it can scale indefinitely, offer record numbers in transaction speed and latency, thus reducing the per-transaction cost, and provide batching which allows for blazing fast airdrops, directly to layer-1 and not externally.

-Sui Coupons takes advantage of the aforementioned facts to reasonably solve most of the on-boarding problems, focusing on users who never used a blockchain wallet in the past.
+Sui Coupons take advantage of the aforementioned facts to reasonably solve most of the on-boarding issues, focusing on users who never used a blockchain wallet in the past.
+It fits great to scenarios where in the traditional Web2.0 world assets would be attached to email body anyway, such as discount coupons, subscription passwords and tickets.
+Sui Coupons enables non-technical users to experience Web3.0 features, get familiar with NFTs, understanding the concept on-chain asset ownership and socially share their NFTs even before they engage with wallet functionality.

-In Layman's terms the protocol is very simple and works as follows (per user): A merchant issues a coupon in the form of NFT Vs the conventional way of sharing coupon codes.
-To achieve this, it creates a Sui account and mnemonic for this user, it mints a discount coupon NFT and transfers it along with some minimal SUI coins to the user's just generated Sui address, and it finally emails the Sui explorer-link along with the pre-generated mnemonic to user's email address.
+In Layman's terms the protocol is very simple and works as follows (per user):
+* A merchant issues a coupon in the form of NFT Vs the conventional way of sharing coupon codes.
+* To achieve this, it creates a Sui account and mnemonic for this user
+* it mints a discount coupon NFT and transfers it along with some minimum SUI coins to the user's just generated Sui address
+* it finally emails the Sui explorer-link with the pre-generated mnemonic to user's email address.

 Each user will receive an email where they can see their mnemonic, but most importantly a link to browse their asset, their first on-chain NFT.
 Now, users who expect to spend their coupon are motivated to enroll to any wallet by entering